-WHETSTONE, PETER (?–1843).
-In 1838 Peter Whetstone, the founder of Marshall, obtained a grant in Harrison County under a first-class certificate, a fact that signified he was a married man and a resident of Texas at the time of the signing of the Texas Declaration of Independence.
-In 1841, as an inducement to the commissioners who were to locate a site for the county seat of Harrison County, he offered land for a church and a school and 190 city lots.
+WHETSTONE, PETER (1790–1843).
+Peter Whetstone, founder of Marshall, Texas, was born in Indiana in 1790, the son of David and Rebecca (Hull) Whetstone.
+He married Dicey Webster in Arkansas on November 15, 1816, and the couple had six children.
+Apparently Whetstone was unable to read or write and was at best a “rough character.”
+There is a record of his being sentenced in 1823 to twenty-five lashes on his bare back for horse-stealing in Arkansas.
+And on September 5, 1830, Stephen F. Austin signed an order removing him and several other “bad men” from Texas.
+Nevertheless, Whetstone served in the Texas army, and obtained a grant in Harrison County, Texas, on February 12, 1838, under a first-class certificate, a fact that signified he was a married man and a resident of Texas at the time of the signing of the Texas Declaration of Independence.
+He received 320 acres of land in Wood County for his military service during the Texas Revolution and purchased an additional 640 acres of property in Upshur County.
+In 1841, as an inducement to the commissioners who were to locate a site for the county seat of Harrison County, Whetstone offered land for a church, courthouse, masonic temple, and girls’ school, as well as 190 city lots for Marshall.
+According to legend, added inducements from a jug of whiskey that he had hidden at the proposed spot.
 The offer was accepted, and Whetstone's friend, Isaac Van Zandt, reportedly named the town and its streets.
-Apparently Whetstone was unable to read or write.
-He was drawn into the Regulator-Moderator War as a Moderator, and in November 1843 he was killed by a Colonel Boulware on the courthouse square.
-An obituary describes him as "a noted freebooter who for many years has been an object of terror and hatred on the eastern frontier of Texas."
-It claims that he had murdered at least twenty people.
-It also states that his death occurred at his house, twenty miles from Shreveport.
-His widow, Dicy, was appointed administrator of his estate, which was settled some years later.
-Whetstone's grave is unmarked, but tradition locates it on Southwest Road off Westend Boulevard, near his homesite west of Marshall.
+Soon, Whetstone was drawn into the Regulator-Moderator War as a Moderator, and was killed on November 13, 1843, by Colonel Oliver T. Boulware outside a store on the Marshall town square.
+An obituary described Whetstone as "a noted freebooter who for many years has been an object of terror and hatred on the eastern frontier of Texas."
+It claimed that he had murdered at least twenty people, and it stated that his death occurred at his house, twenty miles from Shreveport.
+His widow, Dicey, was appointed administrator of his estate, which was settled some years later.
+Whetstone's grave is unmarked, but tradition locates it on Southwest Road, near his home site west of Marshall.